BPLIM/Workshops/ExternalServer/External_Server_Manual.md

     at now --f batch.txt

-9. Type 'man at' to see further option of the command 'at'; e.g., one could type
+9. Type 'man at' to see a further option of the command 'at'; e.g., one could type

     at now + 5 hours --f batch.txt